-Common Causes of Back Pain You May Be Overlooking
+Common Back Pain Causes You May Be Overlooking

 Back pain is a health issue many people know all too well.
 Studies have shown that an estimated 60-80% of all adults will experience back pain at some point in their lifetime.
 So what can cause back pain in so many?

 The truth is there are many common causes of back pain.
 Knowing where your back pain stems from is crucial to learning to alleviate it.
 Some, such as spinal injuries, are more obvious than others.
-Today, we’re taking a look at common causes of back pain you may be overlooking.
+Today, we’re taking a look at common back pain causes you may be overlooking.

 5 Common Causes of Back Pain